scruwys/and-the-award-goes-to/README.md

 What factors drive success in the movie award circuit?
 Let's use some supervised classification methods to predict who will win that Oscar gold.

-This project is meant to be a fun way to practice and learn some simple techniques typically used in predictive modeling.
+This project is meant to be a fun way to practice and learn some simple techniques typically used in data analysis and predictive modeling.
 [Click here to skip to the results](https://github.com/scruwys/and-the-award-goes-to#the-results).
+Constructive commentary and suggestions are appreciated.

 ## Dataset